-- Our compensation programs are designed to align executive pay with shareholder interests and link pay to performance through a blend of short- and long-term performance measures. - Our Talent and Compensation Committee annually reviews our compensation programs to help ensure they provide incentives to deliver longterm, sustainable business results while discouraging excessive risk-taking and other adverse behaviors.
+- Our compensation programs are designed to align executive pay with shareholder interests and link pay to performance through a blend of short- and long-term performance measures. - Our Talent and Compensation Committee annually reviews our compensation programs to help ensure our programs provide incentives to deliver long-term, sustainable business results while discouraging excessive risktaking and other adverse behaviors.